JosephLaiWorks/ncu-regulation-kg-qa/README.md

     LLM --> Answer
     Answer --> Eval
 ```
+> notice

-The overall assignment framework was provided by the course staff.
+> The overall assignment framework was provided by the course staff.
-My main focus was on understanding and analyzing the QA retrieval and
+> My main focus was on understanding and analyzing the QA retrieval and
-grounded answer generation path, particularly `query_system.py`.
+> grounded answer generation path, particularly `query_system.py`.

 The final KG schema is: